 6.2.1.2 Cloud-based AR VDRDC&VRFOT

-The cloud-based AR VDRDC&VRFOT, as an augmented reality implementation method, the cloud and terminal are used to generate optimized real-scene digital results, and the virtual-scene is processed by the cloud, and the computing body is the cloud server.
+The cloud-based AR VDRDC&VRFOT, as an augmented reality implementation method, the cloud and terminal are used to generate optimized real-scene digital results, and the virtual-scene is processed by the cloud, and is executed by the cloud server as the computing body.

-The cloud server verifies the access permissions of the user terminal based on the verification request sent by the user terminal.
-After the access permission is verified, the cloud server determines the target real-scene based on the augmented reality request is send by the user terminal, and verifies the target real-scene to determine whether there is information related to the target real-scene in the resource library of the cloud resource pool; If the target real-scene is verified, obtain the real-time coordinate information of the target real-scene and the graphic directional data including the position, orientation, and preliminary distance related to the target real-scene.
+The cloud server determines the target real-scene based on the augmented reality request is send by the user terminal, and verifies the target real-scene to determine whether there is information related to the target real-scene in the resource library of the cloud resource pool; If the target real-scene is verified, obtain the real-time coordinate information of the target real-scene and the graphic directional data including the position, orientation, and preliminary distance related to the target real-scene.

-After the access permission is verified, the cloud server queries whether the virtualization accuracy of the corresponding virtual-scene data meets the pre-set conditions in the resource library, based on the real-scene coordinate information reported by the user terminal; If the virtualization accuracy meets the pre-set conditions, the data is synchronized with the user terminal to obtain the initial real-scene digitization results generated by the SLAM capability of the user terminal calling its own real-time positioning and map construction; The cloud server utilizes the initial digitalization results of the real-scene, pre-set public datasets, and artificial intelligence recognition results of the real-scene to construct multi-source data, and generates optimized real-scene digitalization results with higher accuracy using multi-source data; The cloud server utilizes the optimized digital results of the real-scene, interacts with user terminals to construct virtual-scene, and stores the corresponding virtual-scene data in the resource library.

 Finally, the cloud server obtains the virtual-scene data from the resource library that matches the real-scene coordinate information and graphic directional data, and sends the virtual-scene data to the user terminal, so that the user terminal can combine the virtual-scene data with the target real-scene to output the virtual-reality fusion result.

+Among them, constructing a virtual-scene by interacting with user terminals includes: The cloud server verifies the access permissions of the user terminal based on the verification request sent by the user terminal.
+After the access permission is verified, the cloud server queries whether the virtualization accuracy of the corresponding virtual-scene data meets the pre-set conditions in the resource library, based on the real-scene coordinate information reported by the user terminal; If the virtualization accuracy meets the pre-set conditions, the data is synchronized with the user terminal to obtain the initial real-scene digitization results generated by the SLAM capability of the user terminal calling its own real-time positioning and map construction; The cloud server utilizes the initial digitalization results of the real-scene, pre-set public datasets, and artificial intelligence recognition results of the real-scene to construct multi-source data, and generates optimized real-scene digitalization results with higher accuracy using multi-source data; The cloud server utilizes the optimized digital results of the real-scene, to construct virtual-scene, and stores the corresponding virtual-scene data in the resource library.

 6.2.2 The cloud-based AR relying on cloud processing capabilities